 You may find some comfort in discussing your difficulties with other writers either online or in person.
 Most writers have dealt with something similar at one time or another.

 Because we are all human, we might sometimes feel envious of other writers from time to time.
-That doesn’t mean that we wish them ill or that they were not having success; it simply means that we may have a tendency to compare ourselves to other writers and feel that we fall short, and this can profoundly affect our sense of joy in writing.
+Or ego gets in the way of hearing well-meant, constructive feedback.
+This can profoundly affect our sense of joy in writing.

 This might manifest itself in feeling discouraged on reading something by a favourite writer and wondering how you’ll ever harness the same amount of skill, or it might rear its head on seeing an acquaintance celebrate their three-book deal on social media.
 Wherever it originates, there are a few important points to keep in mind.